Jaime Fresnedi: Mayor of Muntinlupa (1998–2007, 2013–2022)

-In Fresnedi's tenure as Mayor of Muntinlupa, the city received the Seal of Good Local Governance by the Department of the Interior and Local Government in 2015 and 2019.
-Muntinlupa was also awarded the "Most Business-Friendly LGU" by the Philippine Chamber of Commerce and Industry in 2017 and 2018 and a special citation in 2019.
+During Fresnedi's tenure as mayor of Muntinlupa, the city received the Seal of Good Local Governance from the Department of the Interior and Local Government in 2015 and 2019.
+The Philippine Chamber of Commerce and Industry also awarded Muntinlupa the "Most Business-Friendly LGU" in 2017 and 2018, and a special citation was given in 2019.
+His administration earned commendations for its adherence to the Anti–Red Tape Act of 2007, as well as for achievements in areas such as economic competitiveness, disaster risk reduction and resilience, and the delivery of health services.

 Education

-Since 2013, Fresnedi's government has been pushing for inclusion in the scholarship program of Muntinlupa.
+Since 2013, Fresnedi's government has been pushing for inclusion in Muntinlupa's scholarship program.

-In April 2014, Fresnedi allocated a budget of ₱63 million for the city's scholars for that year, which is nearly thrice the budget of ₱21.5 million allotted for 2013.
+In April 2014, Fresnedi allocated a budget of ₱63 million for the city's scholars for that year, nearly thrice the budget of ₱21.5 million allotted for 2013.

 In October 2017, Fresnedi was awarded the "Model Local Chief Executive Award" by the Association of Local Colleges and Universities and the Commission on Higher Education.
+Councilor Phanie Teves, who chaired the Committee on Education, accepted the award on his behalf.

 In 2018, Fresnedi and Muntinlupa Representative Ruffy Biazon initiated a project to construct additional school buildings for the city's public schools.

-In 2019, the Philippine Department of Education reported that Muntinlupa had the largest amount of scholarship beneficiaries in the country with over 65,000 scholars.
+In 2019, the Philippine Department of Education reported that Muntinlupa had the highest number of scholarship beneficiaries in the country, with over 65,000 scholars.
 Fresnedi hailed the achievement in his 2019 State of the City address, noting the increase from 5,581 scholars when he was re-elected in 2013.

 In February 2020, Fresnedi signed an ordinance increasing the allowance of the city's scholars by ₱1,000, with an additional ₱2,500 if scholars obtain a graded weighted average of at least 1.76.
 Scholars from state colleges and universities may also receive a maximum incentive of ₱10,000 per semester.

 Emergency response

-In 2017, Fresnedi's government mandated the construction of a new fire station in Tunasan, which was recognized by the Bureau of Fire Protection as the "Best Fire Station" in 2018.
+In 2017, Fresnedi's government mandated the construction of a new fire station in Tunasan, which the Bureau of Fire Protection recognized as the "Best Fire Station" in 2018.

 In September 2018, Fresnedi led the donation of eight ambulance units worth ₱12.8 million to nine barangays in the city.

 In March 2019, Fresnedi led the donation of ten fire trucks worth ₱52.3 million to nine barangays in the city.

-2022 Congress bid
+House of Representatives (2022–present)

-Fresnedi, being term-limited as mayor, will run for representative of the lone district of Muntinlupa in 2022 under the One Muntinlupa local party, switching places with incumbent representative Ruffy Biazon, who is the party's standard bearer for mayor.
-He won the race.
+Fresnedi, being term-limited as mayor, ran for representative of the lone congressional district of Muntinlupa in 2022 under the Liberal Party and the One Muntinlupa local party.
+He switched places with incumbent representative Ruffy Biazon, who was One Muntinlupa's standard bearer for mayor.
+He won the race, defeating Silverio Garing of PDP–Laban in a landslide.
+Fresnedi was sworn in as representative on June 30, 2022.

+During the 19th Congress (2022–2025), Fresnedi was a member of the majority bloc.
+He participated in the following House committees: